umermansoor/microservices/README.md

 ## Movie Service (port 5001)

-This service is used get information about a movie.
+This service is used to get information about a movie.
 It provides the movie title, rating on a 1-10 scale, director and other information.

 To lookup all movies in the database, hit: `http://127.0.0.1:5001/movies`